mcrute/alpine-ec2-ami/README.md

 # Alpine Linux EC2 AMI Builder

-**NOTE: This is not an official AWS or Alpine project.
-This is community built and supported.**
+### **As of Alpine Linux 3.13, this _IS_ an official AWS or Alpine project!**

+> This repository will be moving to https://gitlab.alpinelinux.org in the not-too-distant future -- STAY TUNED!

 ## Pre-Built AMIs